prolike/prolike.io/_stories/flow.md

 title: Our workflow with you
 author: Anders Larsen
 author-github: https://github.com/sygdrome
-image: /images/infographics/flow.jpeg
+image: "/images/infographics/flow.jpeg"
-published: true
-tags: [workflow, services]
+tags:
+- workflow
+- services
-description: Take a guided tour with us, diving into our workflow with you, from start to finish
+description: Take a guided tour with us, diving into our workflow with you, from start to finish.
 sections:
 - headings: Our workflow with you
   texts: Scroll down to begin